 Quotes on Writing: Robert Frost on Emotions and Poetry

-Emotions are fickle beasts.
+Emotions are fickle.
 Sometimes they’re clear and brilliant: we’re happy, sad, frustrated, or angry.
 But emotions can also be complicated, layered, and conflicting.
-Sure, we’re happy but we’re also kind of annoyed about something.
-We’re sad but we also have something to be glad about.
+Sure, we’re happy, but we’re also kind of annoyed about something.
+We’re sad, but we also have something to be glad about.
 When emotions are textured and gritty, they are difficult to describe.

 I believe music is the single best expression of human emotion, but poetry is a close second.
 Capturing complex feelings in words without the support of music is a marvelous feat.
 Only the deftest poets do it well.

 Four-time Pulitzer Prize winner Robert Frost is one of the most well known and beloved poets in the American literary canon.
 He knew how to convey emotions through language.